jacksonpradolima/SPMF/README.md

 It is distributed under the GPL v3 license.

-It offers implementations of 178 data mining algorithms for:
+It offers implementations of 196 data mining algorithms for:
 - association rule mining,
 - itemset mining,
-- sequential pattern mining,
+- sequential pattern,
 - sequential rule mining,
 - sequence prediction,
 - periodic pattern mining,
+- episode mining,
 - high-utility pattern mining,
+- time-series mining,
-- clustering and classification,
+- clustering and classification.
-- time-series mining.

 The source code of each algorithm can be easily integrated in other Java software.